-Last updated on March 30, 2026
+Last updated on June 29, 2026

-Omnath, Locus of Creation | Illustrated by Chris Rahn
+Omnath, Locus of Creation | Illustration by Bastien Grivet

 One of the best aspects of Magic: The Gathering deckbuilding is the challenge of combining colors to achieve a wide range of outcomes.
 The more colors a commander has, the more fun and challenging it becomes to build a competitive or solid deck.

-Want a break from guild, shard and wedge commanders?
+Want a break from guild, shard, and wedge commanders?
 Let’s dive in!

-What Is a 4-Color Commander in MTG?
+What Are 4-Color Commanders in MTG?

 Saskia the Unyielding | Illustration by Greg Opalinski